Mamba413/bess/README.md

 which balances goodness of fit and model complexity.
 This rule leads to a relative small subset of important predictors.

-**bess** package provides solutions for best subset selection problem for sparse LM, and GLM models.
+**BeSS** package provides solutions for best subset selection problem for sparse LM, and GLM models.

 We consider a primal-dual active set (PDAS) approach to exactly solve the best subset